coltyharrison/zendesk-data-app/README.md

-# Zendesk Data Site
+# Zendesk Data App

-This is an that creates a front-end for Zendesk data that is similar to Zendesk insights
+This is an app that creates a front-end for Zendesk data that is similar to Zendesk insights

 ---